Which Granite Sealer To Use?

 Either way... quite a project and may be of little use by the time completed as new or improved products hit the market.Years ago Stonetech was cutting-edge

 , and I've recommended bulletproof in the past.
-It's still a decent
+It's a fluorocarbon aliphatic sealer that works by plugging up the pores (as most sealers do).

 , but average product similar to others in its class like Miracle 511, Marble Life, Stonecare International, Rock Doctor, Black Diamond, Weiman, Aqua Mix, etc. MB Stone Sealer is far better

-... very good product, much more durable and longer-lasting than Stonetech.
-In
+... very good product, much more durable and longer-lasting than Stonetech and the rest of the "last generation" sealers.None of the above are the best

 Development of high-quality permanent stone sealers